 For mind-boggling pictures with rugged backdrops, go to Halona Cove.
-Here, Burt Lancaster and Deborah Kerr kissed in an epic scene within an evening shore break in the Academy award-winning film, From Here to Eternity.
+Here, Burt Lancaster and Deborah Kerr kissed in an epic scene in the shore break in the award-winning film, From Here to Eternity.
 This is could be one of the best hidden hot spots on Oahu.

 Surfers know Makapu’u Beach for its strong surf and pounding waves.
 It can be dangerous for novices.
 But if you want to simply admire the rugged coastline and beautiful scenery, it is the place to go.

 Another serene beach landscape can be found near the northwestern tip of the island.
-Here you can find at the idyllic Mokule’ia Beach, which is often free of crowds.
+Here, you can find at the idyllic Mokule’ia Beach often free of crowds.

-If a good beach just to swim and sunbathe is what you are looking for, try Lanikai Beach in Kailua.
+If a place just to swim and sunbathe is what you are looking for, try Lanikai Beach in Kailua.
 Some have rated it as one of the best beaches in the world.

 If you want to catch a glimpse of dolphins, head to Waianae Harbor on the leeward side of Oahu.
 Here you can get on a tour boat to get close-up views of these magnificent creatures.